ebingrav/avwiki/Category:Ofcol_Refugee_Camp.md

 ## Adventuring

-The area is a twin area to the [Hospice Refugee Camp](:Category:Hospice_Refugee_Camp "wikilink"), but features somewhat higher level guards and refugees, and as such is good for those that wish to level further by doing [Tannah's](Tannah_Machadae "wikilink") work after they are done with the Hospice camp.
+The area is a twin area to the [Hospice Refugee Camp](:Category:Hospice_Refugee_Camp.md "wikilink"), but features somewhat higher level guards and refugees, and as such is good for those that wish to level further by doing [Tannah's](Tannah_Machadae.md "wikilink") work after they are done with the Hospice camp.

-The guards wear the almost-grandfathered [Ofcol](:Category:Ofcol "wikilink") gear, for nostalgia's sake, and the refugees are generally without any gear.
+The guards wear the almost-grandfathered [Ofcol](:Category:Ofcol.md "wikilink") gear, for nostalgia's sake, and the refugees are generally without any gear.

 Overall, it's a small area and is cleared easily.